sazzadsabbir/Global-AI-Job-Market-Salary-Insights-2025/README.md

 # Global AI Job Market & Salary Insights (2025)
 Excel-Based Analysis & Interactive Dashboard
 ## Introduction
-This project analyzes the global AI job market in 2025 using a structured dataset to uncover patterns in job demand, salary distribution, and industry concentration.
-It combines focused data analysis with an interactive dashboard that allows users to explore AI job opportunities across countries, roles, job types, and industries.

-Key KPIs—including median salary, job count, and top hiring industry—update dynamically based on user-selected filters.
-Beyond visualization, the analysis highlights salary–demand trade-offs, industry dominance, and geographic concentration within the global AI job market, supporting data-driven insights for career and business decision-making.
+This project provides a comprehensive analysis of the global AI job market in 2025, exploring how demand, salaries, skills, and hiring trends vary across roles, countries, industries, and experience levels.
+Using a structured dataset and an interactive Excel dashboard, the analysis uncovers which AI roles are most in demand, which countries are experiencing the fastest growth, and which industries are leading AI talent acquisition.
+Key metrics—including job count, median salary, skill frequency, and posting trends—update dynamically through user-selected filters.
+The project also evaluates whether high job demand correlates with higher salaries, whether more skills lead to better pay, and how salary levels differ across global regions.
+Additionally, it examines how experience level affects both job availability and compensation, and identifies monthly hiring patterns to reveal peak recruitment periods in 2025.
+Overall, this dashboard enables data-driven insights for students, job seekers, policymakers, and business leaders looking to understand global AI workforce dynamics.

 # Question to Analyze
 To understand the AI job market and salary insights, i asked the following questions:

 1. Which AI job roles have the highest demand in 2025?
 2. Which countries are showing the fastest growth in AI job opportunities?
 3. Which industries are hiring AI professional most?
 4. Is higher demand always linked to higher salary?
 5. Do more skills get you better pay?
 6. What’s the salary for AI jobs in different regions?
 7. What are the top skills of AI professionals?
 8. What’s the pay for the top 10 skills?
 9. How does experience level affect AI job demand and salary?
+10. How do monthly job posting trends change throughout 2025, and which months show peak hiring activity?

 # Dataset Description
-Dataset Name: Global AI Job Market & Salary Trends (2025) Data Includes:
+Global AI Job Market & Salary Trends (2025), this comprehensive dataset contains detailed information about AI and machine learning job positions, salaries, and market trends across different countries, experience levels, and company sizes.
+Perfect for data science enthusiasts, career researchers, and market analysts for practice purposes.

+Key fields that i used of this dataset:
 - Job id
 - Job title
 - Industry